orangemug/git-deploy/docs/quick-start.md

 # Quick start
-This guide will show you how to setup `git-deploy` for building a project
+This guide will show you how to setup `git-deploy` and all the associated services for deploying builds.

 ## Generate ssh key pairs
 First off you'll need to generate some ssh key pairs to use as a deploy key for your target repo.

-To do that run the following
+To do that run the following, replacing the example email address with your own.

 ```
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -f deploy_key